rricharz/Tu56/README.md

 Make sure that both right switches are in the "remote" position (this is the default).
 Then start the demo program with

- ./demo
+ sudo ./demo

+Sudo might be required if SimH has written to the status byte file before.
 There is currently no 2 way communication back from the panel to the "host".
 Therefore, at the moment the demo just flips the left button to the write enable position if required.
 But the the right buttons need to be in the remote position.
 Otherwise the panel does not listen to a "host".

 If you abort the demo program while it's running you might end up with reels spinning forever.
 Just use

- rm /tmp/tu56status
+ sudo rm /tmp/tu56status

 in this case, or start the demo program again and let it go through the complete demo taking approx. 35 seconds.